Display showdown: AMOLED vs LCD vs Retina vs Infinity Display

 Roughly speaking there are two main types of displays used in smartphones: LCD and LED.
 These two base technologies have been refined and tweaked to give us AMOLED and IPS LCD.
 The former stands for Active Matrix Organic Light-Emitting Diode, while the latter means In-Plane Switching Liquid Crystal Display.

 All of this hasn’t gone unnoticed by the marketing people, which means that plain old AMOLED or regular IPS LCD aren’t the terms used in the marketing fluff.
-Instead we have Super AMOLED, Super LCD, Super Retina OLED, Infinity Display, and so on.
+Instead, we have Super AMOLED, Dynamic AMOLED, Super LCD, Super Retina OLED, Super Retina XDR, Infinity Display, and so on.
 But what’s any of that actually mean?

 AMOLED

 The LED part of AMOLED stands for Light Emitting Diode.
-It’s the same tech as you find on many home appliances that shows that the power is on with a little red light.
-An LED display takes this concept, shrinks it down, and arranges the LEDs in red, green and blue clusters to create an individual pixel.
+It’s the same tech as you find on many home appliances that show that the power is on with a little red light.
+An LED display takes this concept, shrinks it down, and arranges the LEDs in red, green, and blue clusters to create an individual pixel.

 The O in AMOLED stands for organic.
 It refers to a series of thin organic material films placed between two conductors in each LED.
 These produce light when a current is applied.

 Finally, the AM part in AMOLED stands for Active Matrix, rather than a passive matrix technology.
 In a passive matrix, a complex grid system is used to control individual pixels, where integrated circuits control a charge sent down each column or row.
 But this is rather slow and can be imprecise.
-Active Matrix systems attach a thin film transistor (TFT) and capacitor to each sub-pixel (i.e. red, green or blue) LED.
-The upshot is that when a row and column is activated the capacitor at the pixel can retain its charge in between refresh cycles, allowing for faster and more precise control.
+Active Matrix systems attach a thin film transistor (TFT) and capacitor to each sub-pixel (i.e. red, green, or blue) LED.
+The upshot is that when a row and column is activated, the capacitor at the pixel can retain its charge in between refresh cycles, allowing for faster and more precise control.

-The image above is a closeup shot of the AMOLED display on the Samsung Galaxy S8.
+The image above is a close-up shot of the AMOLED display on the Samsung Galaxy S8.
 The RGB triangular pattern is clearly shown.
-Towards the bottom of the image the green and red LEDs are off and the blue LEDs are on only slightly.
+Towards the bottom of the image, the green and red LEDs are off and the blue LEDs are on only slightly.
 This is why AMOLED displays have deep blacks and good contrast.

 The pros and cons of AMOLED